Rohit-git7/Wallet-Risk-Scoring-Model-Compound-V2-V3-Protocol-/README.md

 - **Time-based Features:** Min-max scaling to range
 - **Trend Features:** Standardized slopes and correlation coefficients

-**Rationale:** StandardScaler ensures all features contribute equally to logistic regression while preserving relative relationships and this approach handles the wide variance in DeFi transaction amounts and frequencies.
+> **Note:** These normalization methods are chosen because StandardScaler ensures all features contribute equally to logistic regression while preserving relative relationships and this approach handles the wide variance in DeFi transaction amounts and frequencies.

 ---